VershimaKelvin/Explore/README.md

 ## Getting Started 🚀

-This project contains only 1 flavors:
+This project contains only 1 flavor:

 - development